 I decided to use 10 squares per inch because that’s easiest.

-So my vertical lines are going to be 3.8″ long.
+So the vertical lines are going to be 3.8″ long.

 To do this, set the Stroke for 1 pt and create one line on the left side of the work area.

 Then create a copy .1″ to the right.

 Using the Move tool, click COPY.
 Now there are two lines.

 Then hit Ctrl+D (Transform Again) while counting out until there is the correct number of lines.
 58 lines only takes a couple moments.